FAQ

 How do I scan a 12" sleeve?

 Unless you have a A3 scanner, you have to scan the sleeve 4 times.
 We will piece the parts together.
-If you use Photoshop, you can do that for us with Photomerge (
+If you use Photoshop, you can do that with Photomerge (

 File > Automatize > Photomerge).

-What are the most common reasons for contributions not being taken?
+What are the 3 most common reasons contributions are rejected?

 1) Incomplete scans

-Shall I remove the back inlay from the CD case?
+Should I remove the CD back inlay from the case?

 Where do the images come from?

-99.9% of the images are scans from personal collections given by their owners.
+99% of the images are scans from private collections generously shared by their owners.

 Do you think my copy is a "new item"?